 The list could go on, but at my birthing center, I tell ya, there was no pushback about anything–only support.
 It was quiet and peaceful, and I felt like my decisions were honored.
 The hospital is dealing with so much liability, they have a bit of a cookie-cutter way of doing things–which I understand–but that is precisely what I wanted to get away from for my next birth (and, spoiler alert: I’m really glad I did.)

 My water birth was a different story.
 The lights were low.
 I drank ice water between pushes and my mom wiped my forehead with a cold washcloth.
 My midwife actually coached my pushing in hopes of keeping tears to a minimum (I still tore, learning to accept that this is what my nine+ pound babies do to me.)
 She would’ve let me catch my own baby, too, but I was so exhausted, I wanted her to do that.
+The nice thing about a water birth is that it is discrete for photos and video, but I kind of missed having my husband tell me he could see the baby.
+Even watching the video that we took of the experience, I wish I could I see more of what was going on down there.

 Post-partum–the first hours: